sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20009
 ^^^^^

-:Message: User authenticated as %(account_kind)s account using %(credentials_kind)s credentials.
+:Message: Failed to store new Let's Encrypt certificates for "%(domains)s" at %(path)s. %(details)s
-:Groups: operational, authenticated, success
+:Groups: operational, process, failure, failure-critical
-:From version: 1.8.1
+:From version: 5.11.0
-:To version: 3.0.0
 :Description: None
 :Data:
-  :account_kind: Type of account authenticated on the server.

-  :credentials_kind: Type of credentials used for authentication.
+  :domains: Comma-separated domain names for the new certificate.

+  :path: Path to the directory where the key and the certificates were to be saved.